dgcor/Diabolika/README.md

 ### Getting original assets

-Clone this repository, go to `Actions` and manually run the `Package_gamefiles` workflow.
+Fork this repository, go to `Actions` and manually run the `Package_gamefiles` workflow.
 An artifact (`gamefilesdia2.zip`) will be created with the original assets.
 Extract that archive over the `gamefilesdia2` folder or delete the `gamefilesdia2` folder (Diabolika will use the zip instead).